zigbee-alliance/distributed-compliance-ledger/bench/README.md

     `<workers-count>`- number of machine. `Number of users should be equal to number of workers for write tests.`

 Then you can open `http://localhost:8089/` and launch the tests from the browser.

-### Configuration

-Run options (DCLedger custom ones):

-* `--dcl-users`: number of users
-* `--dcl-spawn-rate` Rate to spawn users at (users per second)
-* `--dcl-hosts <comma-sepated-list>`: list of DCL nodes to target.
-Each user randomly picks one E.g. for local ledger `http://localhost:26657,http://localhost:26659,http://localhost:26661,http://localhost:26663` will specify all the nodes.
-* `--dcl-rest-hosts <comma-sepated-list>`: list of DCL nodes to target.
-Each user randomly picks one E.g. for local ledger `http://localhost:26640,http://localhost:26641,http://localhost:26642,http://localhost:26643` will specify all the nodes.
-* `--dcl-trustee-account-name`: name of existing Trustee account.
-    E.g. for local ledger `jack`.
-Jack is Trustee account name

 Statistic options: